 Anniversary

 When Employee PPE has reached the Anniversary, the Employee raises a requisition for new PPE.
 The HR Assistant Checks the Employees PPE Issued Status against the PPE Matrix.
 If the PPE has reached anniversary the HR Assistant raises an internal requisition for the Employee’s PPE renewal.
-The Configured PPE matrix will then be used to determine the relevant PPE equipment to issue and the applicable anniversary dates for Equipment issued.
+The Configured PPE matrix will then be used to determine the relevant PPE to issue and the applicable anniversary dates for Equipment issued.
 The Head of Section (HR Officer) approves the requisition for renewal PPE.
 Once the requisition is approved the request will be routed to Stores (Accounting Assistant -Inventory for issuing).

 Incident